-For anyone who wants to use the Canon EOS R or EOS RP for professional photography, then the Canon RF 70-200mm f/2.8L IS USM is a lens that you have been waiting for over a year for this lens.
-The 70-200mm f/2.8 has become such a must-have lens, and not just for portraiture or action; it this fast telephoto zoom is found in practically any pro photographer - whatever her or his speciality or genre.
+For anyone who wants to use the Canon EOS R or EOS RP for professional photography, then the Canon RF 70-200mm f/2.8L IS USM is a lens that you have been waiting for, for over a year.
+The 70-200mm f/2.8 has become such a must-have lens, and not just for portraiture or action; this fast telephoto zoom is found in practically any pro photographer's kit – whatever her or his speciality or genre.

 Now the Canon RF lens roadmap has delivered a core spine of a serious lens system... and helps give us hope that other more pro-oriented Canon full-frame mirrorless cameras are to come.